Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

-We can finally introduce the Verified Delegated Quantum Computation Protocol \ref{protocol:verification}.
-It uses the above trap construction: it defines a trap for each qubit in $[n+t]$, ensuring all harmful deviations are detected.
-Then, it follows the usual Test/Computation paradigm mentioned in the Introduction, in Figure \ref{fig:verif-canvas}.
-The Client samples a random partition of test/computation rounds according to chosen parameters $d$ (number of \emph{computation rounds}) and $s$ (number of \emph{test rounds}), and decides of a threshold $w<s$: the number of tolerated test rounds failure.
-Then, when on a test round, she delegates a trap at random, and when on a computation round, delegates the target computation.
-Both can be simply expressed as using MB-DQC on a different input state/choice of state injection, both of these being perfectly hidden from the Server, by security of Protocol \ref{protocol:mblind_DQC}.
-When the delegation phase is over, the Client checks the outcomes of the test rounds, to see if more than $w$ test rounds failed—meaning if more than $w$ outcomes supposed to be $0$ by construction of the trap have yielded outcome $1$.
-It amounts to summing such events over the whole set of test rounds and rejecting if the total is $>w$.
-Finally, a majority vote is conducted in the acceptance case.
+We can finally introduce the Verified Delegated Quantum Computation Protocol~\ref{protocol:verification}.
+It allows the Client to verify her $(n,t)$-Clifford+MSI computation $C$ with $\BQP$ error $\bqp$.
+The verification mechanism in this protocol uses the above trap construction.
+It defines a trap for each qubit in $Q$---i.e.~it uses the set of traps $\mathcal Q$---thereby ensuring all harmful deviations are detected.
+Then, it follows the usual Test/Computation paradigm mentioned in the Introduction, in Figure~\ref{fig:verif-canvas}.
+The Client samples a random partition of test and computation rounds according to chosen parameters $d$ (number of \emph{computation rounds}) and $s$ (number of \emph{test rounds}), and chooses a threshold $w$ smaller than $s$: the number of tolerated test-round failures.
+For each test round, she delegates a trap at random.
+For computation rounds, she delegates the target computation.
+Both can be simply expressed as using MB-DQC on a different input state and choice of state injection, both of these being perfectly hidden from the Server, by security of Protocol~\ref{protocol:mblind_DQC}.
+When the delegation phase is over, the Client checks the outcomes of the test rounds to see if more than $w$ test rounds failed.
+That is, she checks how many traps have yielded outcome $1$.
+It amounts to summing such events over the whole set of test rounds and rejecting if the total is greater than $w$.
+When the computation is accepted, the result is obtained by performing a majority vote over the first outcome of each computation round.

 \begin{protocoll} \end{protocoll}